cloudmesh-community/book/chapters/class/organization-523.md

 best.
 Papers and Project reports must be written in LaTeX

-**Chapter:** The chapter is essentially similar to a review paper, but is written in markdown and can be added to the lecture notess.
+**Chapter:** The chapter is essentially similar to a review paper, but is written in markdown and can be added to the lecture notes.
 A chapter should be formulated in a consistent form and is equivalent in length (number of words) to those of the 2 page paper.
 Bibliography management is conducted in bibtex and can e used in the markdown document.

-Important in both cases is that you stay focussed.
+Important in both cases is that you stay focused.
 You can assume that if you write a document about "Big Data in Baseball", you do not spend 1.5 pages sto describe what big data is and only half a page where baseball fits in.
 What you should do is focus on the topic.
 A chapter